 Maintaining good oral hygiene is the key to live a long and healthy life.
 In fact, in our last blog, we did explain the relationship between your oral health and general health, giving you fair enough reasons to practice good dental care habits.

 However, not every being on earth knows the best way to take care of their pearly whites.
-Many people, though unknowingly, take misconceptions to be true and hurt their healthy smile.
+Many people, though unknowingly, take misconceptions to be accurate and hurt their healthy smiles.
 They find it difficult to separate facts from so-called-facts and adopt poor dental care habits that may lead to irreversible damage.

 So, let’s dive into some of the most common misconceptions about oral health care & hygiene and uncover the truth, one myth at a time.